 The Jury: An Overview

 In Survivor, the jury consists of a select group of previously eliminated contestants who hold the fate of the finalists in their hands.
 This group, typically ranging from seven to ten individuals depending on the season, convenes at the final Tribal Council to listen to the closing arguments of the remaining players, pose questions, and ultimately cast their votes for who they believe deserves to win the game.
-The jury's composition and mindset are often unpredictable, making the final Tribal Council a dramatic and pivotal moment in the season.
+The jury's composition and mindset are often unpredictable, making the final Tribal Council a dramatic and critical moment in the season.

 Deep Dive into the Jury